gilatb/jay-query/README.md

 - `.hide()`, `.show()`, and `.toggle()` neither take any argument, nor generate any “fading” effect.
 If you invoke `.show()` on an element that has the display property set to `hidden` or `none` it should default it to `inline`, but if it was hidden through `.hide()` it should restore the original value of its display property.

-- In case you want to use it, keep in mind that you have [Lodash](https://lodash.com/) available in your code.

 ## Extra credits

 - Add the [`.data()`](https://api.jquery.com/data/) method and write a good test suite for it.